BIG STATUES

 In Tawas, Michigan ...
 The evolution of the Big Boy mascot

-Other big folk... from big to small(er)
+Other big stuff... from biggest to small(er)

 The Golden Driller in Tulsa, Oklahoma - The 75-foot-tall, 43,500-pound oil worker has been located in front of the Tulsa Expo Center since 1966)